Negative Binomial Regression (Students absence example)

 So, for example, the first model for a student under the Vocational program reduces to \[ \log(\mathbb{E}[Y_i]) = \beta_3 + \beta_4 \text{Math\_std}_i \]

-And one last thing to note is we’ve decided not to inclide an intercept term, that’s why you don’t see any \(\beta_0\) above.
+And one last thing to note is we’ve decided not to include an intercept term, that’s why you don’t see any \(\beta_0\) above.
 This choice allows us to represent the effect of each program directly with \(\beta_1\), \(\beta_2\), and \(\beta_3\).

 Model fit